thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

     end

-Run the spec again, and our error has changed to `Missing template api/v1/events/create`.
+Run the spec again, and our error has changed to "Missing template api/v1/events/create."
 Again, receiving a different error message is a good indication that the last change we made is bringing us closer to a passing test.

-We will get back to the view layer in the next section, but for now let's just create an empty file at `app/views/api/v1/events/create.json.jbuilder`, since that will help us get to our next error.
+We will get back to the view layer in the next section, but for now let's just create an empty file at "app/views/api/v1/events/create.json.jbuilder," since that will help us get to our next error.

 Run the spec again, and our error has changed (hooray!) to:

      Failure/Error: expect(response_json).to eq({ 'id' => event.id })
        NoMethodError:
-         undefined method `id' for nil:NilClass
+         undefined method 'id' for nil:NilClass

-If we look back at our spec, we can see that `id` is being called on `event`, which is the variable name we assigned to `Event.last`.
-By saying that `id` is an undefined method for `nil`, our error is telling us that `Event.last` is `nil`.
+If we look back at our spec, we can see that "id" is being called on "event," which is the variable name we assigned to "Event.last."
+By saying that "id" is an undefined method for "nil," our error is telling us that "Event.last" is "nil."

 And of course it is!
-We haven't added any logic into our controller that would create an instance of `Event`; at the moment, all we have is an empty `create` method.
+We haven't added any logic into our controller that would create an instance of "Event"; at the moment, all we have is an empty "create" method.
 Time to add some logic:

     # app/controllers/api/v1/events_controller.rb